brandur/sorg/content/drafts/sortsupport.md

 string in as possible (although made somewhat more complicated by locales).
-My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was quite trivial because although it's pass-by-reference, its values are only six bytes long [2].
+My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was fairly easy because although it's pass-by-reference, its values are only six bytes long [2].
 On a 64-bit machine we have room for all six bytes, and on 32-bit we sample the MAC address' first four bytes.